rojahno/future-of-fintech-V2023/README.md

   Offers page:
   - [ ] Add a tooltip you can hover over for each of the deal types that explains them.
   - [ ] Add the ability to compare deals.
+  - [ ] Created a prettier box around the input section.

   Overall:
   - [ ] Make the site fully responsive.